veerusridatta/EVA4/Session_1/README.md

 Assignment_1:

-1. What are Channels and Kernels (according to EVA)?
+1.What are Channels and Kernels (according to EVA)?

 Ans:Channels are the carrier of a particular feature of an image where as Kernel is the matrix which convolves on an image to extract features.